On daytime TV talk shows, only the sex that expresses its feelings more is allowed to express its feelings more.

 Dear Dr. Phil,

 About 30 years ago, the fact that women didn’t earn as much money as men was for the first time made widely known.
-How did daytime TV talk shows respond to this gender earnings gap?
+How did daytime TV talk shows respond to the news of this gender earnings gap?
 By inviting women on to express how they felt about men earning more, and by helping women learn what they themselves could do to begin closing the sexes’ wage gap.

 Daytime talk shows are nothing, it seems, if not an endless forum that implores the more expressive sex to express its feelings more — while ignoring the less expressive sex — about everything, including, frequently, about being a victim of men, of men in general and of the men in their lives in particular.
 The shows include “The View,” “Larry Elder,” the now-defunct “Jane Pauley Show,” “Oprah,” “Starting Over,” “Montel Williams,” “Ricki Lake,” “Maury,” PBS’s “To the Contrary,” and your show, “Dr. Phil.”